 Image by IndiaPictures UIG via Getty Images

-The best way to visit is to walk or take a cycle-rickshaw (₹50 from MI Rd) to the end of Nahargarh Fort Rd, then climb the steep, winding 2km path to the top.
+One way to visit is to climb the steep, winding 2km path to the top, starting from the end of Nahargarh Fort Rd.
 To drive, you have to detour via the Amber area in a circuitous 8km round trip.

-A valid Amber Fort/Hawa Mahal composite ticket will also gain you entry.
+A valid composite ticket will also gain you entry.